 Where exchange-traded products (ETPs) have aided the increasing uptake is by providing institutional investors with a traditional investment framework with which to gain access to a relatively young market.

-Crypto ETPs in Europe hit $3.1bn assets under management (AUM) at the end of last year while the recent surge in bitcoin has driven this to $4.4bn.
+Crypto ETPs in Europe hit $3.1bn assets under management (AUM) while the recent surge in bitcoin has driven this to $4.4bn.

 Stefan Kaba-Ferreiro, head of trading at GHCO, said the ETP wrapper was a “great first step” in enabling investors to avoid having to manage the tech aspect of trading cryptoassets.